Bloody Sunday (1972)

-The Saville Inquiry, chaired by Lord Saville of Newdigate, was established in 1998 to reinvestigate the incident much more thoroughly.
-Following a 12-year investigation, Saville's report was made public in 2010 and concluded that the killings were "unjustified" and "unjustifiable".
-It found that all of those shot were unarmed, that none were posing a serious threat, that no bombs were thrown and that soldiers "knowingly put forward false accounts" to justify their firing.
-Most of the soldiers denied shooting the named victims but also denied shooting anyone by mistake.
-"Soldier F" admitted killing four of the victims, but claimed they were armed.
-On publication of the report, British Prime Minister David Cameron formally apologised.
-Following this, police began a murder investigation into the killings.
-One former soldier was charged with murder, but the case was dropped when evidence was deemed inadmissible.
-Following an appeal by the victims' families, the Public Prosecution Service resumed the prosecution, and in September 2025 the former British paratrooper known as "Soldier F" went on trial for two murders, as well as five attempted murders.

-Bloody Sunday came to be regarded as one of the most significant events of the Troubles because so many civilians were killed by forces of the state, in view of the public and the press.
-It was the highest number of people killed in a shooting incident during the conflict and is considered the worst mass shooting in Northern Irish history.
-Bloody Sunday fuelled Catholic and Irish nationalist hostility to the British Army and worsened the conflict.
-Support for the Provisional Irish Republican Army (IRA) rose, and there was a surge of recruitment into the organisation, especially locally.
-The Republic of Ireland held a national day of mourning, and huge crowds besieged and burnt down the chancery of the British Embassy in Dublin.
+The incident became one of the most significant events of the Troubles.
+It was the highest number of people killed in a single shooting during the conflict and is regarded as the worst mass shooting in Northern Irish history.
+Bloody Sunday fuelled Catholic and Irish nationalist hostility towards the British Army, intensified the conflict and led to a surge of support for the Provisional Irish Republican Army (IRA), especially in Derry.
+The Republic of Ireland held a national day of mourning and crowds besieged and burnt down the chancery of the British Embassy in Dublin.

+Two investigations were held by the Government of the United Kingdom.
+The Widgery Tribunal, conducted shortly after the event, largely accepted the soldiers' accounts and was widely criticised as a whitewash.
+In 1998, the Saville Inquiry was established to reinvestigate the killings.
+Its 2010 report concluded that the shootings were "unjustified" and "unjustifiable", that none of those shot posed a threat and that soldiers had given false accounts to justify their actions.
+British prime minister David Cameron formally apologised on behalf of the United Kingdom.

+Following the Saville Report, police opened a murder investigation.
+One former soldier was charged; after a series of legal challenges the case was resumed.
+In 2025, the former paratrooper known as "Soldier F" went on trial for two murders and five attempted murders and was found not guilty.

 Background

-The City of Derry was perceived by many Catholics and Irish nationalists in Northern Ireland to be the epitome of what was described as "fifty years of Unionist misrule": despite having a nationalist majority, gerrymandering ensured elections to the City Corporation always returned a unionist majority.
-The city was perceived to be deprived of public investment: motorways were not extended to it, a university was opened in the smaller (Protestant-majority) town of Coleraine rather than Derry (see University for Derry Committee) and, above all, the city's housing stock was in a generally poor state.
-Derry therefore became a major focus of the civil rights campaign led by organisations such as the Northern Ireland Civil Rights Association (NICRA) in the late 1960s.
-It was the scene of the major riot known as Battle of the Bogside in August 1969, which pushed the Northern Ireland administration to ask for military support.
+The City of Derry was widely regarded by many Catholics and Irish nationalists in Northern Ireland as emblematic of what they described as "fifty years of Unionist misrule".
+Although the city had a nationalist majority, gerrymandering ensured that elections to the City Corporation consistently returned a unionist majority.
+Derry was also perceived to have been deprived of public investment: motorways were not extended to the city, a new university was established in the smaller (Protestant-majority) town of Coleraine rather than in Derry (see University for Derry Committee), and the city's housing stock was generally in poor condition.
+As a result, Derry became a major focus of the civil rights campaign led by organisations such as the Northern Ireland Civil Rights Association (NICRA) in the late 1960s.
+It was the scene of the major riot known as the Battle of the Bogside in August 1969, which prompted the Northern Ireland administration to request military support.

-While many Catholics initially welcomed the British Army as a neutral force – in contrast to the Royal Ulster Constabulary (RUC), which was regarded as a sectarian police force – relations between them soon deteriorated.
+Although many Catholics initially welcomed the British Army as a neutral force – in contrast to the Royal Ulster Constabulary (RUC), which was widely regarded as a sectarian police force – relations deteriorated rapidly.